UN watchdog warns of 'grave' crisis amid violence near Ukraine nuclear plant

 The war meanwhile rumbled on in eastern Ukraine, where Russia-backed separatists have been fighting against Ukrainian forces since 2014.

-Another man living in the shelter, 59-year-old Oleg Makeev said: "You can't cook anything normally here, you can't wash.
+Another man living in the shelter, 59-year-old Oleg Makeev said: "You can't cook anything normally here, you can't wash yourself.
 How am I supposed to feel?"